MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-azure-arc-gateway-overview.md

 Consider the following limitations of Arc gateway in this release:

-- TLS terminating proxies aren't supported with the Arc gateway (Preview).
+- TLS terminating proxies aren't supported with the Arc gateway preview.
 - Use of ExpressRoute, Site-to-Site VPN, or Private Endpoints in addition to the Arc gateway (Preview) isn't supported.

 ## Prerequisite

 Register your Azure subscription to join the limited public preview of the Arc gateway.
-This allows you to create the Arc gateway resource in Azure.
+You can then create the Arc gateway resource in Azure.
 [Azure Arc gateway Limited Public Preview Sign-up form](https://forms.office.com/r/bfTkU2i0Qw).

 > [!Warning]
 > Only the standard ISO OS image available at https://aka.ms/PVenEREWEEW should be used to test the Arc gateway public preview on Azure Stack HCI, version 2408.
 Do not use the ISO image available in Azure portal.